Dorukyum/pycord-multicog/README.md

         await ctx.respond("This is a normal subcommand.")

-# cog number 2, has a command used with add_to_group
+# cog number 2, has commands decorated with @subcommand
 from pycord.multicog import subcommand

 class Cog2(Cog):